-How Social Media Can Help (or hurt) Your FM Job Search
+How Social Media Affects The Facilities Management Job Search

-1) Follow Companies and Thought Leaders in FM
+1) Follow Companies and Thought Leaders in Facilities Management

 Staying in the loop with the industry you want to be a part of is the first step to landing your dream job.
-To get you started, here are a few LinkedIn FM Groups we recommend:
+To get you started, here are a few LinkedIn facilities management Groups we recommend:

 - International Facilities Management Association